|

 - TEL:

-"rub, turn, twist."
+possibly meaning "rub, turn, twist."

-- TELAMON:
+- TELAMON

-Greek myth name of the father of Ajax, possibly meaning "support."
+myth name of the father of Ajax, possibly meaning "support."

-Telamonian means "son of Telamon."
+Greek name meaning "son of Telamon."
+In

 - TELESPHORE:

-French form of Greek Telesphoros, meaning
+French form of Latin Telesphorus, meaning

 "bearing fruit."

-- TELESPHOROS:
+- TELESPHOROS

-Greek name meaning "bearing fruit."
+(Τελεσφόρος): Greek name meaning "bearing fruit."
+In mythology, this is

 - TEMAN: